mariuszdotnet/minimal/_posts/2017-05-12-azure-cloud-shell.md

 This cool because now you can use the [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/overview) directly from the portal.

-My favororite feature is that you can actually have a stateful storage drive wthin Azure Store.
+My favorite feature is that you can actually have a stateful storage drive wthin Azure Store.

 ![Azure Cloud Shell]({{ site.url }}/assets/images/storage.png)